 —Doug Tallamy, in his new book, “Nature’s Best Hope”

 It’s true.
 Nature doesn’t stop at the edge of the nature preserve.
 Wild creatures need homes throughout our landscapes—and with our natural environment under serious pressure, they need them more than ever.
-That’s why every month, we produce our Habitat at Home columns, with seasonal tips like how to grow milkweed for butterflies, get rid of kudzu, shade your stream, put up nesting boxes, and leave seedheads standing.
+That’s why every month, we produce our Habitat at Home columns, with seasonal tips like how to grow native plants or put up nesting boxes.

 When you take steps like these in your own yard, you’re part of the solution.
 And it’s deeply rewarding, with more beautiful living things to share your space!
 In our annual spring Habitat at Home contest, we’ll ask you to show us what you’re working on and what animals you’re seeing.
 So go wild!